captbaritone/webamp/docs/usage.md

     // Can be downloaded from: https://github.com/captbaritone/webamp/raw/master/mp3/llama-2.91.mp3
     url: "path/to/mp3/llama-2.91.mp3"
   }],
+  // Optional.
+The default skin is included in the js bundle, and will be loaded by default.
   initialSkin: {
-    // Can be downloaded from https://github.com/captbaritone/webamp/raw/master/skins/base-2.91.wsz
+    // Can be downloaded from https://github.com/captbaritone/webamp/raw/master/skins/TopazAmp1-2.wsz
-    url: "path/to/skins/base-2.91.wsz"
+    url: "path/to/skins/TopazAmp1-2.wsz"
   },
 });
 // Render after the skin has loaded.